Do you want your own black pearl leopard gecko, or would you like to breed this morph?

 The skin of the black pearl morph is not only dark, but it’s pure black.

-From birth, the skin appears silky and deep, and this only deepens as the gecko ages.
+From birth, the skin appears silky and deep, which only deepens as the gecko ages.

-The black coloration and complete lack of pigment variation is a result of rare hypermelanistic colors.
+The black coloration and complete lack of pigment variation result from rare hypermelanistic colors.

-The black coloration does appear to change slightly depending on the age and stage of life of the gecko.
+The black coloration does appear to change slightly depending on the gecko’s age and stage of life.

 The silkiness stays as does the pure black, but as they age, the black appears to lighten slightly though the color seems to get richer.